 The Austrian Academy of Sciences’ Joint Excellence in Science and Humanities (JESH) programme is a mobility scheme offering substantial support for promising young scholars in all fields of research.
-JESH offers an incoming programme for researchers from 55 different focus countries as well as an outgoing programme for Austrian researchers.
+JESH offers an incoming programme for researchers from 53 different target countries as well as an outgoing programme for Austrian researchers.

-Initiatives funded within the framework of JESH aim to significantly reinforce the research landscape in the respective focus country.
-JESH fellows act as catalysts for mutual “brain circulation” between Austria and the focus country.
+Initiatives funded within the framework of JESH aim to significantly reinforce the research landscape in the respective target country.
+JESH fellows act as catalysts for mutual “brain circulation” between Austria and the target country.

 Only one application may be submitted per person.